 PLEASE NOTE: This is unofficial documentation of The Wand Company’s Pip-Boy 3000 Mk V. For all official documentation and support please refer to the official manual over at https://www.thewandcompany.com/pip-boy-manual.

-Create your own apps
+Creating your own apps

 Hello World

-This basic “Hello World” app shows you how to load an app and print something on the screen.
-Just save it as USER/Hello World.js on your SD card to get started!
-All users apps appear under INV > APPS.
+This basic “Hello World” app demonstrates how to load an app and print something on the screen.
+On the SD card create a new text file under the USER directory named helloWorld.js and enter the following:

 // Print "Hello World!" on the screen, then 3 seconds later, print some more text.